knallap/Enhanced-PatchCure/README.md

 # Enhancing PATCHCURE: Improving Robustness, Utility, and Efficiency in Adversarial Patch Defenses

-Code for [Enhancing PATCHCURE:
-Improving Robustness, Utility, and Efficiency in Adversarial Patch Defenses].
 This project extends the [PATCHCURE](https://arxiv.org/abs/2310.13076) framework to improve robustness, clean accuracy, and inference speed under adversarial patch attacks.
-It includes three practical enhancements designed for real-world deployment and evaluation on CIFAR-10 and ImageNet.
+It includes three practical enhancements designed for real-world deployment and evaluation on ImageNet and CIFAR-10 datasets.

 ---